 The dialectical nature of this approach means that treatment will include combining validation and acceptance while teaching you, step by step, to make changes so that you can have the life that you want.

 If you are considering DBT, it may be because you have not yet learned methods for coping with these sudden, intense surges of emotion.
-At the Oakland DBT and Mindfulness Center, all of our therapists are intensively trained in the treatment model and provide individual therapy, skills training and phone coaching to support you to integrate what you have learned in your day to day life.
+At the Oakland DBT and Mindfulness Center, all of our therapists are intensively trained in the treatment model and receive ongoing expert DBT consultation.
+We provide individual therapy, skills training and phone coaching to support you to integrate what you have learned in your day to day life.
 As the treatment is intensive, our therapists participate in a weekly consultation meeting to ensure that we are doing our best work.

 The goal of DBT treatment is help you suffer less and to help you build a life worth living.